Simonsimu/PrettyPrintJson/README.md

 # PrettyPrint_Json

-Using this code you can view, format and modify your json file
+Using this project you can view, format and modify your json file

-What are the feautures available in this code
+The features of the project are available by passing some commands given below:

 **validate**            : This command checks wether a json file is valid or not